 “Spiritual” narcissists use religious activities to convince others they are changing.
 They might go to a care group at church, attend a few counseling sessions, post religious material on social media, or claim to have had a “come to Jesus” moment.
-However, if they are declaring they have changed after only a short amount of time, it’s a sure sign that they are still manipulating.
+However, if they declare they have changed after only a short time, it’s a sure sign that they are still manipulating.

-Once abusers have their victim believing in the changes and back under their control, these “changes” will disappear, and often the abuse will escalate.
+Once an abuser has their victim believing in the changes and back under their control, these “changes” will disappear, and often the abuse will escalate.
 For this reason, it’s unwise for victims to give a narcissist abuser (or anyone who knows their abuser) a list of exactly what the abuser needs to do or what specific changes need to occur.
-They use a list to deceive their victims and those around them.
+They use a checklist to deceive their victims and those around them.

 A counselor skilled in working with emotional and narcissistic abusers can identify their foundational deficits and problematic behaviors.
-Highly trained pastoral or Christian counselors can address the abuser’s core spiritual issues.
-It’s not the job of the spouse to identify these foundational deficits, know how to resolve abusive behaviors, or teach a spouse decent behavior that most children have adopted by the age of eight.
+Highly trained pastoral or Christian counselors can address the abuser’s spiritual issues.
+It’s not the spouse’s job to identify these foundational deficits, know how to resolve abusive behaviors, or teach a spouse decent behavior that most children have adopted by the age of eight.
 This is the job of parents in childhood and professionals in adulthood.

 Here are just a few ways an abuser’s actions will show change is beginning:

 - They will tell others that their spouse made a godly and wise choice to leave and protect themselves from abuse.

 - They won’t look to their spouse in any way to help with their healing process.